Changes at a glance

-- Change of age as at 1 July — As you get older, your premiums may increase or decrease.
+- Change of age as at 1 July — as you get older, your premiums may increase or decrease.
 Each 1 July, your premium may change depending on your age at your next birthday.

-How much will my insurance premiums change?
+How much did my insurance premiums change?